 Where a sequence that meets the requirements of paragraph 7 is disclosed by enumeration of its residues only once in an application, but is described differently in multiple embodiments, e.g., one embodiment "X" in one or more locations could be any amino acid, but in further embodiments, "X" could be only a limited number of amino acids, ST.26 requires inclusion in a sequence listing of only the single sequence that has been enumerated by its residues.
 As per paragraphs 15 and 27, where such a sequence contains multiple "n" or "X" ambiguity symbols, "n" or "X" is construed to represent any nucleotide or amino acid, respectively, in the absence of further annotation.
 Consequently, the single sequence required to be included is the most encompassing sequence disclosed.
-The most encompassing sequence is the single sequence having variant residues which that are represented by the most restrictive ambiguity symbols that include the most disclosed embodiments.
-Likewise, where a sequence is disclosed by enumeration of its residues only once, but the length of the sequence may vary due to copy number variation, the longest embodiment of the sequence is considered the most encompassing sequence.
-For example, consider a sequence containing a repeated region that can vary from 2 to 5 copies as enumerated.
-The embodiment with 5 copies of the repeat is the most encompassing sequence and should be included in the sequence listing.
-How ever, inclusion of additional specific sequences is strongly encouraged where practical, e.g., which those that represent additional embodiments that are a key part of the invention.
+The most encompassing sequence is the single sequence having variant residues which are represented by the most restrictive ambiguity symbols that include the most disclosed embodiments.
+However, inclusion of additional specific sequences is strongly encouraged where practical, e.g., which represent additional embodiments that are a key part of the invention.
 Inclusion of the additional sequences allows for a more thorough search and provides public notice of the subject matter for which a patent is sought.